A period of study in the United States can be academically, culturally

 - Payment should be included if you are requesting Academic Training post-exchange.

-- This information can be submitted on the same form as the $100 Processing Fee.
+- This information can be submitted on the same form as the $100 or $150 Processing Fee.

 - Bank Statements showing sufficient funds (copy is sufficient).